tommymitch/posenetosc/receive_examples/Juce-Cpp/README.md

 # Juce PoseNetOsc Receive Example

-Open `PoseNetOscRecieve.jucer` in the [Projucer](https://juce.com/discover/projucer) and export to your prevered IDE.
-With the PoseNet webpage open and the `bridge.js` running body part coordinates should be displayed on the GUI.
+Open `PoseNetOscRecieve.jucer` in the [Projucer](https://juce.com/discover/projucer) and export to your preferred IDE.
+With the PoseNet webpage open and the `bridge.js` running, body part coordinates will be drawn.

 ![Alt Text](PoseNetToJuce.gif)